Learning to cook(G)-rated techniques for loving the ListView |

 There are two ways you can do this:

 You can set UseTransluscentSelection and UseTranslucentHotItem to true.
-This will give a selection and hot item mechanism that is similiar to that used by Vista.
+This will give a selection and hot item mechanism that is similar to that used by Vista.
 It is not the same, I know.
 Do not complain.

 This works best when the control is owner drawn.
 When the list is not owner drawn, the native control uses its default selection scheme in addition to those use by these settings.
 It’s still acceptable, but doesn’t look quite so good.